 As this list indicates, not only does workplace stress affect an individual’s personal life and health (it most commonly manifests as heart disease), but it also impacts a company’s productivity and profitability.
 The AIS estimates that “job stress carries a price tag for U.S. industry estimated at over $300 billion annually as a result of: accidents, absenteeism, employee turnover, diminished productivity, direct medical, legal, and insurance costs, and workers’ compensation awards as well as tort and FELA judgments.”

-This is potent information, but how do you make sure your team members know about it and can take advantage stress reduction strategies?
-If you are an office manager or in a people and culture role, you may need to get buy-in from your leadership team before launching an anti-stress campaign.
-To have an impact, a majority of people in your office need to understand the benefits of stress reduction.
+This is potent information, but how do you make sure your team members know about it and can take advantage to reduce stress?
+If you are an office manager or in a people and culture role, you may need to get buy-in from your leadership team before launching a campaign to reduce stress.
+It's important that the majority of people in your office understand the benefits of stress reduction.
 You could prepare a report on the benefits of stress reduction in the workplace, or share information in a weekly newsletter that’s displayed in a prominent, physical place or emailed to your colleagues.

 A sense of control